Picture this scenario...

 What about shot shaping?
 How do you line up for a draw or a fade?

-As it turns out, the rule of thumb couldn't be any simpler.
+As it turns out, the rule of thumb could not be any simpler.
 Always align your feet, hips, and shoulders in the direction you want the ball to start.
-That's all there is to it.
+That is all there is to it.

 Suppose Clay is still aiming for the same target, straight down the line shown in this final photo, but this time he wants the ball to start to the left and fade back.

-He lines up to the reference rod, maybe swings a little bit to the left of that, and starts his ball out 10 yards left so it can fade back and reach the target.
+He lines up to the reference rod, swings slightly along that line, and starts his ball out 10 yards left so it can fade back and reach the target.

-If he wants to play a 30 yard fade instead, he will just line up 30 yards to the left of the original target line.
-Again, he swings a little inside-out, and lets the ball curve back.
+If he wants to play a 30-yard fade instead, he simply lines up 30 yards to the left of the original target line.
+Again, he swings along his body line and lets the ball curve back.
+For real-time feedback on how your swing path and alignment affect your shots, try a free AI golf lesson.

-- Line up square before flaring your left foot
+- Line up square before flaring your lead foot

 - Line your feet, hips, & shoulders up in the direction you want the ball to start